 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HISTOGRAM_DATA_2D_SAMPLE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+histogram_data_2d_sample is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-FEM1D_SAMPLE, a MATLAB program which samples a scalar or vector finite element function of one variable, defined by FEM files, returning interpolated values at the sample points.
+fem1d_sample, a MATLAB code which samples a scalar or vector finite element function of one variable, defined by FEM files, returning interpolated values at the sample points.

-FEM2D_SAMPLE, a MATLAB program which evaluates a finite element function defined on an order 3 or order 6 triangulation.
+fem2d_sample, a MATLAB code which evaluates a finite element function defined on an order 3 or order 6 triangulation.

-HISTOGRAM_PDF_2D_SAMPLE, a MATLAB library which demonstrates how uniform sampling of a 2D region with respect to some known Probability Density Function (PDF) can be approximated by decomposing the region into rectangles, approximating the PDF by a piecewise constant function, constructing a histogram for the CDF, and then sampling.
+histogram_pdf_2d_sample, a MATLAB code which demonstrates how uniform sampling of a 2D region with respect to some known Probability Density Function (PDF) can be approximated by decomposing the region into rectangles, approximating the PDF by a piecewise constant function, constructing a histogram for the CDF, and then sampling.

-PROB, a MATLAB library which evaluates and inverts a number of probabilistic distributions.
+prob, a MATLAB code which evaluates and inverts a number of probabilistic distributions.

-RANDOM_DATA, a MATLAB library which generates sample points for various probability distributions, spatial dimensions, and geometries;
+random_data, a MATLAB code which generates sample points for various probability distributions, spatial dimensions, and geometries;

-REJECTION_SAMPLE, a MATLAB library which demonstrates acceptance/rejection sampling.
+rejection_sample, a MATLAB code which demonstrates acceptance/rejection sampling.

-WALKER_SAMPLE, a MATLAB library which efficiently samples a discrete probability vector using Walker sampling.
+walker_sample, a MATLAB code which efficiently samples a discrete probability vector using Walker sampling.